 When shipping internationally, customs fees are assessed based on the contents of the package.
 The description is matched against the HTS (Harmonized Tariff Schedule) Code Library and assigned an HTS Code.
 This code is associated with regulations and fees if applicable.
 If the description is not accurate or too broad, the customer could be charged incorrectly or have issues receiving their package.
 UPS also has to staff raters to contact customers by phone to obtain this accurate information.

 By designing a questionnaire that reacts to the previous answer submitted, a more accurate description can be entered for submission to Customs.
-This would allow the customer to get their package faster and save UPS time and money to directly question them about the contents of their shipment.
+This approach would allow the customer to get their package faster and save UPS time and money by reducing the need to directly question customers about their shipment contents.

-Working with product managers and marketing, the user flow was define to pick which descriptions they want to update if their shipment has multiple commodities in it.
-The user has the option to skip commodities and reviews the new description before moving on to next one.
+Collaborating with product managers and marketing, we defined the user flow to allow users to select which descriptions they want to update when their shipment contains multiple commodities.
+Users have the option to skip commodities and review the new description before proceeding to the next one.
 Once all the questions have been answered, the user has the option to save the updated descriptions to the shipment or discard them and exit.

-The product and marketing teams wanted the pop up window to have the same aesthetic as UPS WorldShip which mimics older Windows UI's.
-Th example flow goes through updating a description for clothing.
+The product and marketing teams wanted the pop-up window to have the same aesthetic as UPS WorldShip, which mimics older Windows UI's.
+The example flow demonstrates updating a description for clothing.

 Initial reception has been great so far.
 We have recorded a 40% increase of detailed descriptions that have HTS codes assigned when the shipment is initially logged in WorldShip.
 Since more shipments have been accurately described, there has been a 15% decrease in calls to customers to gather this information.